Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 With all those bits in place, we are ready to run the publisher service `Backend API` and the consumer service `Backend Background Service` and test Pub/Sub pattern end to end.

 !!! note
     Ensure you are on the right root folder of each respective project.
-Remember to replace the placeholders with your own values.

 === ".NET 6 or below"